Lolland Municipality: Demography

-Towns in Lolland Municipality with population numbers as of 1 January 2020.
+Towns in Lolland Municipality with population numbers.
 This is the contiguously built-up area, not to be confused with the previous municipalities with the same names that were made up of several whole parishes, including rural areas.
 Nakskov town (built-up area) had 16,935 inhabitants in 1960.

-The Church of Denmark has more than 50 parishes in the municipality as of December 2020.
+The Church of Denmark has around 50 parishes in the municipality as of August 2023.